Luce County Sheriff's House and Jail

 The Luce County Sheriff's House and Jail was originally built as a correctional facility and government building at 411 West Harrie Street in Newberry, Michigan, United States.
-It was listed on the National Register of Historic Places in 1982 and designated a Michigan State Historic Site in 1975.
+It was designated a Michigan State Historic Site in 1975 and listed on the National Register of Historic Places in 1982.

 History

 The town of Newberry was founded in 1882, and was the only settlement of any size in the area when Luce County was founded five years later.
 Newberry was named county seat, and experienced an early period of extensive growth in the 1880s and 1890s.
 A grandiose Victorian courthouse was erected in Newberry in 1890.
 A few years later, the Luce County Jail and Sheriff's Residence was constructed, designed by the Marquette firm of Lovejoy and Demar as a counterpoint to the nearby courthouse.
 The jail was built on land donated by the Peninsular Land Company, and was completed in 1894.
 Contemporary accounts describe the jail as "well planned for the classification of prisoners," with "bathtubs and lavatories provided."